amandabee/CUNY-data-storytelling/lecture notes/cartodb_bikeracks.md

 I know, I know.
 You'll never remember how to do this.
 It's okay.
 First, you can stick to making flat maps with CartoDB.
 Second, you can check out [the CartoDB Vimeo channel](https://vimeo.com/channels/cartodb) and their collection of [tutorials](http://developers.cartodb.com/tutorials.html) for syntax you can crib.

+They even have a whole tutorial on [distance queries](http://developers.cartodb.com/tutorials/query_by_distance.html).

 ####  How many racks per block:

 Manually create a new column, of type "Number"  in `nycblocks` -- call it "bikescore".
 Make a "bikescore_norm" column, too.
 We'll use that in a minute.